ipdxco/github-as-code/docs/HOWTOS.md

 ### ...apply GitHub Management changes to GitHub?

 - [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from the branch to the default branch
-- Merge the pull request once the `Plan` check passes and you verify the plan posted as a comment
+- Merge the pull request once the `Comment` check passes and you verify the plan posted as a comment
 - Confirm that the `Apply` GitHub Action workflow run applied the plan by inspecting the output

 ### ...synchronize GitHub Management with GitHub?